puzpuzpuz/questdb.io/docs/third-party-tools/kafka/overview.md

 strategies are as the following:

 1. [QuestDB Kafka connector](/docs/third-party-tools/kafka/questdb-kafka/): The
-   recommended strategy for connecting to Kafka using ILP and Kafka Connect.
+   recommended strategy for connecting to Kafka using InfluxDB Line Protocol and Kafka Connect.
 2. [JDBC connector](/docs/third-party-tools/kafka/jdbc/): A generic connector
    using Kafka Connect.
 3. Write a dedicated program to read data from Kafka and write to QuestDB.